-New possible target to combat muscle wastingApril 9th, 2014 in Medical research /
+New possible target to combat muscle wastingApril 9, 2014 in Medicine & Health / Medical research

 The pathological atrophy of skeletal muscle is a serious biomedical problem for which no effective treatment is currently available.
 The most affected populations are the elderly diagnosed with sarcopenia and patients with cancer, AIDS, and other infectious diseases that develop cachexia.

 A study by scientists at the Institute for Research in Biomedicine (IRB), headed by Antonio Zorzano, also full professor of the University of Barcelona, reveals a potential therapeutic target to tackle muscle wasting in these risk populations.

 In the study published today in the Journal of Clinical Investigation (JCI), one of the journals with highest impact in experimental medicine, the researchers associate the activity of the DOR protein with muscle atrophy and point to DOR as a plausible target against which to develop a drug to prevent muscle deterioration in certain diseases.